This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 Week 7 - Project Roadmap, Flowcharting, Project-Wide Data

-Monday and Wednesday in Zoom (Class) - we'll discuss the overall project, analysis, and output.
+Monday and Wednesday in Class - we'll discuss the overall project, analysis, and output.

-1) Re-read the project description, review the general flowchart, create a detailed flowchart for interception sub-workflow.
+1) Re-read the detailed project description (linked here, same as provided in week 1 assignment), review the general flowchart, and create a detailed flowchart for the interception sub-workflow.

-We provide a basic flowchart in the resources column to the right, also embedded within the flowcharting exercise below.
+We provide a basic flowchart in the resources below, also embedded within the flowcharting exercise below.
 We will discuss an example flowchart, and on Wednesday provide a refresher on some analysis tools that you'll likely use to solve our problem.

 This flowchart is missing some details.
 This week you will provide the details for the canopy interception sub-workflow, a small branch of the overall flowchart, you will expand and add details, and verify your sub-workflow is valid by applying it.
 Follow the instructions in the Canopy Interception/Net Rainfall Flowcharting exercise here